ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/QuadSPI.md

 ### Testing

-The Mbed OS HAL provides a set of conformance tests for the QSPI interface (**Note: QSPI HAL tests require onboard QSPI flash memory**).
+The Mbed OS HAL provides a set of conformance tests for the QSPI interface.

+<span class="notes">**Note:** QSPI HAL tests require onboard QSPI flash memory.</span>

 You can use these tests to validate the correctness of your implementation.
 To run the QSPI HAL tests, use the following command:

 ```
 mbed test -t <toolchain> -m <target> -n tests-mbed_hal-qspi